-This constraint is described in Section 4.1.4.3 in [BLP16].
+This constraint is described in Section 4.1.4.3 in [BLAP17].
 Competition restrictions:

 - 1. If present, the element <except> only contains one (integer) value. - 2.
-The condition is such that the operator must necessarily be eq and the (right) operand must be a value or a variable. - 3.
+The condition is such that either the operator must be eq and the (right) operand must be a value or a variable, or the operator is gt and the (right) operand is 1. - 3.
 Restricted forms (obtained by using the attribute restriction) are not accepted.